Forecast issued at 5:00 am EST on Saturday 25 March 2017.

 Forecast for the rest of Saturday

 Partly cloudy.
 Medium (40%) chance of showers during the morning and afternoon.
 Winds southeasterly 15 to 20 km/h becoming light in the middle of the day.
 Daytime maximum temperatures in the mid to high 20s.

 Fire Danger - Low-Moderate

-Sunny.
+Partly cloudy.
+Slight (30%) chance of a shower in the morning and afternoon.
 Light winds.
-Overnight temperatures falling to between 4 and 10 with daytime temperatures reaching the low 20s.
+Overnight temperatures falling to between 18 and 21 with daytime temperatures reaching the low 30s.

 The next routine forecast will be issued at 4:15 pm EST Saturday.